 The NZ southern alps has spectacular snow and ice summits, that offer a feeling of wilderness.
 Fortunately, some of the best of this can be accessed by helicopter, making for pleasant access and egress, and there are medium sized and reasonably comfortable alpine huts to base from.

 Climbing a peak or several peaks in NewZealand is like a mini expedition.
 One of the main reasons being the geographical situation and location of being in the ‘roaring forties’, so very much weather dependent.
 Everything on a kiwi trip revolves around the weather as it influences greatly access, egress, snow conditions and climbing conditions.
 NZ peaks are fantastic objectives, but can often involve complex decision making – YOU can benefit from my 30 years of kiwi mountaineering.

 As a small , boutique operation I often can offer a weather contingency.
 It is indeed ideal if climbers have a day or two up their sleeves in their travel plans/international flight plans for this contingency, giving success of the ascent(s) a much better chance.

 I offer my guiding services to individuals and teams of two (depending on the difficulty of the objective(s).)

-We have mountains on the Eastern side of the southern alps too, so if the weather forcast is not looking suitable for the Western side of the main divide, East we go.
+We have great mountains on the Eastern side of the southern alps too, so if the weather forecast is not looking suitable for the Western side of the main divide, East we go.